dothis4fun/evercraft/README.md

 - +2 to Armor Class when being attacked by non Halfling (they are small and hard to hit)
 - cannot have Evil alignment

-### Iteration 4 - Weapons, Armor & Items

-Items that enhance a characters capabilities.

 #### Feature: Weapons